nicklin-sjsu/file-store/README.md

         $ npm install

-3. Start the development server:
+2. Start the development server:

-        $ node server.js
+        $ npm start

-4. Open http://127.0.0.1:3000/ in a web browser to view your service.
+3. Open http://127.0.0.1:3000/ in a web browser to view your application.

 What Do I Do Next?
 ------------------

-Once you have a virtual environment running, you can start making changes to the sample Express web service.
-We suggest making a small change to server.js first, so you can see how changes pushed to your project's repository are automatically picked up and deployed to the Amazon EC2 instance by AWS Elastic Beanstalk.
+Once you have a virtual environment running, you can start making changes to the sample Node.js web application.
+We suggest making a small change to /public/index.html first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to the Amazon EC2 instance.
 (You can watch the progress on your project dashboard.)
 Once you've seen how that works, start developing your own code, and have fun!

 To run your tests locally, go to the root directory of the sample code and run the `npm test` command, which